Roof Replacement With Solar Panels

 If you change materials, you may have to replace your mounting hardware, and that could add thousands of dollars to the overall cost of your project.
 Talk with your solar installers ahead of time to learn if your new roofing material can take advantage of your current mounting hardware, and arrange ahead of time to have your new mounting hardware delivered before your roof replacement is finished.

-#3: Choose Service Providers Who Will Work Together
+#3: Choose Solar Installers and Roofers Who Will Work Together

 Remember: you are in control over your project, and you should be able to say what gets done, how it gets done, and when.
 You can make your replacement a lot easier by choosing a roofer that’s willing to work directly with your solar installation company.

-#4: Avoid Extra Costs by Replacing Your Roof Before Installing Panels
+#4: Avoid Extra Costs by Replacing Your Roof Before Installing Solar Panels

 Are you considering switching to solar energy?
 Many solar installers will actually ask if you have had your roof recently inspected to determine its overall health and quality before starting your project.
 The reason for this is simple: if your roof has less than five years of useful life left, your solar installer will probably inform you that you’re better off replacing your roof before installing solar.

 Looking to replace your roof in the Phoenix or Tucson area?
 If you have solar, turn to the roofing pros from Lyons Roofing by calling (520) 447-2522 or by sending us a message online!
 We work with solar installers and offer roofing repairs and replacements designed with your home and your energy system in mind.